 - Submitting the Payment/Reimbursement from Employer Plan (PREP) form

 - Arranging for direct billing to your employer

 More information about these options can be found online on the Student Accounts website.
 Students will receive a financial aid deferment of the amount they are borrowing once their loan approvals are received by Student Financial Services.

-Students whose bills are not settled may not be allowed to drop or add classes, move into residence halls, participate in College-sponsored activities, obtain an email account or ID card, use the library, access their meal plan account, access the Athletic Center, or work or park on campus.
+Students whose bills are not settled may not be allowed to drop or add classes, move into residence halls, participate in University-sponsored activities.
 Additional restrictions may also be imposed.

-The College reserves the right to deny admission or registration to any person who has not paid in full all outstanding financial obligations to the College.
-The College may, at its sole discretion:
+The University reserves the right to deny admission or registration to any person who has not paid in full all outstanding financial obligations to the University.
+The University may, at its sole discretion:

 - Refuse to admit or register the student